Tips For Hiking Peru’s Rainbow Mountain

 What To Pack On A Rainbow Mountain Hike

 - Athletic shoes or hiking boots- I opted for my regular shoes I'd wear out running (although, these days I'd have probably gone with my favorite hiking boot), and Tay went with a pair of trail runners.

-- Daypack- You'll want somewhere to carry your water, snacks, camera, extra clothes and anything else you want to bring.
+- Daypack- You'll want somewhere to carry your water, snacks, camera, extra clothes, and anything else you want to bring.

 - Layered clothing- This is important as the weather or at least temperature will likely change throughout the day.
 I wore Merino wool leggings as a base layer and another pair of leggings overtop for my legs.
-On top I wore a long sleeve breathable top and a hooded sweatshirt.
+On top, I wore a long-sleeve breathable top and a hooded sweatshirt.

-- Beanie, gloves and sunglasses- I like to keep my head, ears and hands warm.
+- Beanie, gloves, and sunglasses- I like to keep my head, ears, and hands warm.
 The sun is bright up here on a clear day, so you don't want to forget your sunglasses.

-- A couple snacks- If you book on a tour, you'll likely have meals included, but it's nice to have a snack in case you get hungry.
+- A couple of snacks- If you book on a tour, you'll likely have meals included, but it's nice to have a snack in case you get hungry.
 Bonus tip: Grab some Coca candy before you leave Cusco.
 It supposedly helps with the altitude, and I find it helps if I have candy or gum or something of that nature while I'm hiking.

 - Camera, GoPro, Camera Phone...- I'm sure you'll want to grab a few photos to take home memories from your trek to Vinicunca.

 Now, if you're planning to do the full Ausangate trek, you'll need more gear than what I listed above.
 Since I did not do the trek I'll recommend you read this awesome article on Trail to Peak with all the details you need to know if planning to do the Ausangate Trek independently.